-- A communications plan has been developed and will be introduced this year.
+- A communications plan is being developed with the aim to introduce it later this year.
 This covers a range of customers, including applicants and agents, the public and councillors.
 It sets out existing and new methods for communicating with them. - An Annual Customer Forum is held.
-This is a joint forum with colleagues in our Planning Service, which is widely attended, with the feedback being used to inform improvement plans. - A customer newsletter and ongoing updates on blog and twitter will become common practice in the coming year.
+This is a joint forum with colleagues in our Planning Service, which is widely attended, with the feedback being used to inform improvement plans. - A customer newsletter continues to be issued and ongoing updates on blog and twitter will become common practice in the coming year.